sjanzou/pecos/documentation/developers.rst

 Developers
 ==========

-Pecos is hosted on github at https://github.com/pecos.
+The current release is hosted on PyPI at https://pypi.python.org/pypi/pecos.

-Bug reports can be submitted to https://github.com/pecos/issues.
+The software repository is hosted on github at https://github.com/kaklise/pecos.

-Online documentation is hosted at http://pecos.readthedocs.org.
+Automated testing is run using TravisCI at https://travis-ci.org/kaklise/pecos.

-Software test are run nightly using the Jenkins continuous build and test server at Sandia National Laboratories.
+Test coverage statistics are collected using Coveralls at https://coveralls.io/github/kaklise/pecos.

 Tests can be run locally using nosetests::

 	nosetests -v --with-coverage --cover-package=pecos pecos